sci2zero/TeslaRIS-backend/README.md

 You can build the maven project using command ```mvn package``` or ```mvn install```.
 It will create the .jar file inside target folder.
-You can then run your application by typing ```./my-application.jar``` (where my-application is the multilingualContent of your artifact).
+You can then run your application by typing ```./my-application.jar``` (where my-application is the name of your artifact).
 The directory containing the jar is used as your application’s working directory.

 Alternatively, Spring Boot application can be easily started as Unix/Linux services by using either ```init.d``` or ```systemd```.
 For detailed tutorial on this topic, please visit the official